Arghajit47/playwright-pulse/README.md

         // outputFile: 'my-custom-report-name.json',

         // REQUIRED: Specify the directory for the final JSON report
+        // The static HTML report will also be generated here.
         // It's recommended to use an absolute path or one relative to the config file.
         outputDir: PULSE_REPORT_DIR
     }]